dvdvideo1234/TrackAssemblyTool/readme.md

 #### Hey, I cannot align my track curves properly.
 Can you help ?
 Yep sure.
 In the right panel, there is a drop-down menu which has a bunch of tool modes listed.
 Go ahead and select the `Active point intersection`.
 After you change the mode, an intersection relation [entity][ref-entity] is needed to complete the process.
-Hitting `SPEED + RELOAD` ( Def: Shift + R ) just like the anchor, will select the relation active point of the [entity][ref-entity] in question, which is closest to the player hit position.
+Hitting `SPEED + RELOAD` ( Def: `SHIFT + R` ) just like the anchor, will select the relation active point of the [entity][ref-entity] in question, which is closest to the player hit position.
 Now trace a track piece and the ghost of the curve will be drawn.
-You can clamp the spawn position in a box using the primary position flag `applinfst ( Apply linear first )` or switch the origin angle with the ray direction angle by using primary angle flag `appangfst ( Apply angular first )` In this working mode the angular and linear offsets adjust the piece offsets relative to the ray intersection position where the trace and relation rays meet.
+You can clamp the spawn position in a box using the primary position flag `applinfst ( Apply linear first )` or switch the origin angle with the ray direction angle by using primary angle flag `appangfst ( Apply angular first )`.
+In this working mode the angular and linear offsets adjust the piece offsets relative to the ray intersection position where the trace and relation rays meet.
 Press `ATTACK1` ( Def: Left click ) if you are happy with where the ghost is located and where the spawn piece will go at.

 #### The tool has too few track varieties.
 Can you make the pieces resizable ?